KChigira/taseq/README.md

  - picard >=3.1.1
  - bwa >=0.7.18

-These must be installed manually.
+These must be installed automatically.

 ## Usage
 #### Tutorial